An l^{p}-Version of von Neumann Dimension for Banach Space Representation of Sofic Groups II: Triviality In The Case of Finite-Dimensional Representations

 \end{proposition} \begin{proof}

-By standard averaging tricks, we may assume that $X$ is a Hilbert space and that $\ZZ$ acts by unitaries.
-Since $X$ is now a Hilbert space, we will call it $H$ instead.
-Let $\pi\colon \ZZ\to U(H)$ be the representation given by the action of $\Gamma,$ and set $U=\pi(1).$ By passing to direct sums, we may assume that $\pi$ is irreducible, so if we fix any $\xi\in H$ with $\|\xi\|=1,$ then $\xi$ is generating.
-We will take $S=(\xi),$ and as a pseudonorm we take
+Since all norms on a finite-dimensional space are equivalent, we may assume that $V$ is a Hilbert space.
+Since $V$ is now a Hilbert space, we will call it $H$ instead.
+Let $\pi\colon \ZZ\to B(H)$ be the representation given by the action of $\ZZ,$ and let $K=\overline{\pi(\ZZ)}.$ By finite-dimensionality, $K$ is a compact group.
+Let $\ip{\cdot,\cdot}_{H}$ be the inner product on $H.$ Define a new inner product on $H$ by

+where the integration is with respect to the Haar measure on $K.$ We leave it as an exercise to verify that this is indeed an inner product inducing a norm equivalent to the original norm on $H$ and that $K$ acts unitarily with respect to $\ip{\cdot,\cdot}.$ Thus we may assume that $\pi(\ZZ)\subseteq U(H).$ Set $U=\pi(1).$ By passing to direct sums, we may assume that $\pi$ is irreducible.
+Thus if we fix any $\xi\in H$ with $\|\xi\|=1,$ then $\xi$ is generating.
+We will take $S=(\xi,0,0,\dots)$ and as a pseudonorm we take